partha-bro/study-repo/ubuntu/README.md

     -tf: for show the file in archive
     -xf: for extract the archive

+#### The Linux unzip command

+    This command is used to unzip the zip file.

+    $ unzip filename.zip

 #### The Linux cat command

     $ cat file          => Print the data of inside file